vivid97/mobileTimePicker/README.md

 # mobileTimePicker
-a time select js plugins by deepseek
+a time select js plugin by deepseek